-Murray, Cardinals settle for 27-27 tie vs. Lions
+Murray, Cardinals rally late, settle for 27-27 tie vs. Lions

 Arizona’s new-look offense under first-year coach Kliff Kingsbury was a dud for most of the afternoon before inexplicably coming alive in the fourth quarter.
 Murray hit David Johnson for a 27-yard touchdown to pull the Cardinals within 24-16 with less than six minutes remaining.

-After the defense stopped the Lions, the top overall draft pick was at it again, leading a nine-play, 60-yard drive to a 4-yard touchdown throw to Larry Fitzgerald.
-Murray found Christian Kirk on the 2-point conversion to tie it with 43 seconds remaining.
+After the defense stopped the Lions, the top overall draft pick was at it again, leading a nine-play, 60-yard drive that ended with a 4-yard touchdown throw to Larry Fitzgerald.
+Murray found Christian Kirk for a 2-point conversion to tie it with 43 seconds remaining.

-Murray was 15 of 19 for 154 yards and two touchdowns during the fourth-quarter comeback.
+Murray was 15 of 19 for 154 yards and two touchdowns during the fourth-quarter rally.
 Overall, he was 29 of 54 or 308 yards, two touchdowns and an interception.

+“We just started doing what we were good at,” Murray said.
+“I don’t want to say simple, but just running our stuff and going fast.
+I think that opened things up.”

+Brock said he made the mistake of looking toward the end zone before making the catch.

+“We knew they were trying to get out of bounds, but when the ball did come, my eyes popped open wide,” Brock said.

-It was a stunning collapse for Detroit, which looked totally in control until midway through the fourth period.
+Detroit looked totally in control until midway through the fourth period.
 The Lions took a 17-0 lead during the second quarter and had a 17-3 advantage at halftime.
+A smattering of boos was heard at State Farm Stadium.

 Matthew Stafford threw for 385 yards and three touchdowns for the Lions, but they couldn’t put together drives in the fourth quarter to stop Arizona’s momentum.

+“For us, we got to stay focused all the way though,” Detroit coach Matt Patricia said.
+“I have to coach it better.
+We can finish the game.”

-Larry Fitzgerald, in his 16th NFL season, finished with eight catches for 113 yards.
+Arizona’s Fitzgerald, in his 16th NFL season, finished with eight catches for 113 yards.
+Zane Gonzalez was 4-for-4 on field goal attempts, making them from 20, 42, 34 and 28 yards.

 It’s the second straight year a game ended in a tie in the first week after the Browns and Steelers did the same thing last year.

+Stafford threw touchdown passes to Danny Amendola, Kenny Golladay and T.J.
+Hockenson.

+“Tough one to swallow,” Stafford said.
+“Obviously, was in a good spot for a little bit.
+We’ve got to do a better job of finishing the game out.”

-NICE GAME ROOKIE
+NICE GAME, ROOKIE

 Detroit’s T.J.
-Hockenson looks like he’s ready to make an immediate impact in his rookie season.
+Hockenson made an immediate impact.
 The 6-foot-5, 247-pound tight end, the No. 8 overall pick in April, was a problem for the Arizona secondary, creating mismatches all over the field.
 He finished with six catches for 131 yards and a touchdown.

 ANOTHER ONE